fresheneesz/bip-efficient-bitcoin-vaults/bip-beforeblockverify.md

 #### Expiring Payments

 If Alice send Bob some bitcoin but Bob has lost access to that address, the coins may be lost forever.
 OP_BBV can be used to construct a transaction that sends to an output where Bob must redeem the coins in that output by creating a transaction that spends the output within a time limit.
 If Bob has lost access to that address, Alice can retrieve the funds for reuse.
 This was originally described by ByteCoin [on bitcointalk.org](https://bitcointalk.org/index.php?topic=1786.msg21998#msg21998).

-I would say this application is not particularly useful, given that its already possible for someone to send to an output that is both spendable by Alice and Bob, where Alice expects Bob to redeem the coins.
+It is currently possible for someone to send to an output that is both spendable by Alice and Bob, where Alice expects Bob to redeem the coins.
 If Bob doesn't, Alice can still retrieve the coins.
-The only downside is that using only currently available mechanisms, either Alice or Bob must retrieve the coins, whereas with OP_BBV Alice can simply leave the coins there until they are needed to be spent.
+The downside of currently available mechanisms is that either Alice or Bob must retrieve the coins to complete the transaction, whereas with OP_BBV Alice can simply leave the coins there until she wants to spend it.

 ## Specification